Home / Tiny Demons Tend the “Devil’s Garden”.

 The name Lemon ant comes from the ability of these ants to produce, as part of a glandular chemical defense system, a lemony smelling acid.
 When crushed or attacked, citronellal pheromones are created by the ant to communicate alarm and danger to nearby nest mates.
 These ants also have a tangy lemon taste.
 So, if you’re adventurous, they’ll provide a delicious, lemony treat.

 Eating ants, no matter how tasty, may not be how you want to get rid of ants.
-Follow this link to find great ways to keep ants out of your yard and out of your home. https://www.corkyspest.com/ultimate-pest-control/
+Contact our ant exterminator in Los Angeles, CA to find great ways to keep ants out of your yard and out of your home. https://www.corkyspest.com/ultimate-pest-control/

 0 Comments